Symplectic resolution of orbifolds with homogeneous isotropy: Resolution of the normal bundle

 \begin{proof} The exceptional locus $Z$ of the constructive resolution of singularities of \cite{EV} is a tree of exceptional divisors $Z_j$ with normal crossings.
-These are smooth complex submanifolds of dimension $k-1$, hence $(2k-2)$-dimensional smooth real manifolds, so $H_{2k-2}(Z_j)=\ZZ\la Z_j\ra$.
-Now, $Z_i\cap Z_j$ for $i\neq j$ is of complex dimension $\leq (k-2)$, hence of real dimension $\leq (2k-4)$.
+By transversality, $Z_i\cap Z_j$ for $i\neq j$ is of complex dimension $\leq (k-2)$, hence of real dimension $\leq (2k-4)$.
 So

-There is a deformation retract from $\tilde{F}$ to $Z$ induced by lifting the radial vector field $r\frac{\bd}{\bd r}$ from $F=\CC^k/\G$ to $b:\tilde{F}\to F$.
+There is a deformation retract from $\tilde{F}$ to $Z$ induced by lifting the radial vector field $-r\frac{\bd}{\bd r}$ from $F=\CC^k/\G$ to $b:\tilde{F}\to F$.
 Therefore $H_{2k-2}(\tilde{F}) =H_{2k-2}(Z)=\bigoplus_{j=1}^l \ZZ\la Z_j \ra$, as required. \end{proof}